apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

-Even though S3A delegation tokens do not use Kerberos, the code in applications which fetch DTs is normally only executed when the cluster is running in secure mode; somewhere where the `core-site.xml` configuration sets `hadoop.security.authentication` to to `kerberos` or another valid authentication mechanism.
+Even though S3A delegation tokens do not use Kerberos, the code in applications which fetch DTs is normally only executed when the cluster is running in secure mode; somewhere where the `core-site.xml` configuration sets `hadoop.security.authentication` to `kerberos` or another valid authentication mechanism.

 *Without enabling security at this level, delegation tokens will not